dotlang/language/README.md

 `func opCall[T](x: array[T], index: int, rValue: T)` `func opCall[T](x: array[T], index: int) -> T`

+Ptr type is similar to a pointer in C. It can be used to access inside a binary buffer.
 `type ptr := int`
 - You cannot use a val ptr to change memory: `func setValue[T](var p: ptr, value: T)`
 - for ptr type, val means two things: it cannot be changed and it cannot be used to change memory.